CleverComponents/Clever-Internet-Suite-Tutorials/SettingUpHttpProxy/README.md

 # Setting Up HTTP Proxy Parameters in TCP-based Client Components

-The SettingUpHttpProxy.dpr project represents a code example for the [Setting Up HTTP Proxy Parameters in TCP-based Client Components](https://www.clevercomponents.com/portal/kb/a21/setting-up-http-proxy-parameters-in-tcp-based-client-components.aspx) tutorial.
+The SettingUpHttpProxy project represents a code example for the [Setting Up HTTP Proxy Parameters in TCP-based Client Components](https://www.clevercomponents.com/portal/kb/a21/setting-up-http-proxy-parameters-in-tcp-based-client-components.aspx) tutorial.

 This tutorial shows how to set up proxy parameters in the TclDownloader, TclUploader, TclHttp, TclFtp, TclSmtp, and other TCP-based client components.